microsoft/fast/packages/web-components/fast-foundation/src/picker/picker.spec.md

 **Picker-Menu**

 The `picker-menu` sub-component is displayed in a flyout and shows the available choices (or alternate messages like "loading" or "no choices available") based on user input.
-It is rendered to the light dom and has a role of "list".
+It is rendered to the light dom and has a role of "listbox".

 *Component name:*
 - `picker-menu`